New-England-Weather-Balloon-Society/Tiny4FSK/README.md

  - My parents for motivation.

 And these entities:
+ - PCBWay for PCB prototyping and sponsorship!
+ - Bagel Fund for sponsorship!
+ - Hack Club for support and sponsorship!
  - New England Sci-Tech for providing a makerspace.
  - Sci-Tech Amateur Radio Society for expertise.
  - New England Weather Balloon Society for insights.